 It is Durham Constabulary's Policy that if someone is applying for what is a public facing role and they have tattoos which can’t be covered by normal work clothes/standard uniform apparel, the practical effect is that they are likely to be prevented from passing the ‘paper sift’ at the application stage.
-Tattoos on face, neck, or hands (beyond the cuff) are not permitted.
+Tattoos on the face, neck, or hands (beyond the cuff) are not permitted.
 However, some small tattoos around your wrist or to side of palm for instance may be permitted but would be reviewed via an internal scrutiny panel.
 Photographs of tattoos in such areas would therefore need to be included as part of the application process (see application form for further details).

-Candidates must possess a full current Driving Licence at the point of application.
+Candidates must possess a full current driving licence at the point of application.
 This must be for a manually operated motor vehicle.
 Should you hold a provisional licence only you cannot apply.